Peniki: History

 The village of Peniki on the map of 1885.

-The territory in Lomonosovsky district of Leningrad Oblast (including the territory of modern Peniki) used to be the property of Sweden.
-It was the historical region of Ingria in the period of 1617–1721 until the territory was returned to Russian Empire.
+The territory of what is now Lomonosovsky District of Leningrad Oblast, including the territory of modern Peniki, was formerly part of Sweden.
+It belonged to the historical region of Ingria from 1617 to 1721, until the territory was returned to the Russian Empire.

-The village is marked on the Semi-topographical map of 1810.
+The village is marked on the Semi-topographical Map of 1810.

-On the "Topographic Map of the Neighborhoods of Saint Petersburg" of the Military Topographic Depot of the General Staff of 1817, the village of Peniki is mentioned.
-It further provides that in Peniki were 16 households.
+On the "Topographic Map of the Neighborhoods of Saint Petersburg" produced by the Military Topographic Depot of the General Staff in 1817, the village of Peniki is mentioned.
+The map records 16 households in Peniki.

-The village called Peniki with 16 households is also mentioned on the "Topographical map of the environs of St. Petersburg" by Friedrich von Schubert in 1831:
+The village of Peniki, with 16 households, is also mentioned on Friedrich von Schubert's "Topographical Map of the Environs of St Petersburg of 1831":

-Peniki is a village which belongs to the Grand Duke Mikhail Pavlovich, the number of inhabitants by the revision: 44 males, 48 females (1838 year).
+Peniki is a village belonging to Grand Duke Mikhail Pavlovich, with a population according to the revision of 44 males and 48 females (1838).

-As indicated in the explanatory text to the ethnographic map of Saint Petersburg Governorate by P. I. Köppen of 1849, it is recorded as the village of Penikkala (Penniki, Peniki) and indicates the number of its inhabitants for 1848: Ingrians-Äyrämöisets – 11 m., 15 f., Ingrians-Savonians – 16 m., 17 f., Izhorians – 32 m., 33 f., total population is 124 people.
+According to the explanatory text accompanying P. I. Köppen's Ethnographic Map of the Saint Petersburg Governorate of 1849, the village is recorded as Penikkala (Penniki, Peniki).
+Its population in 1848 was given as follows: Ingrians–Äyrämöisets: 11 males and 15 females; Ingrians–Savonians: 16 males and 17 females; Izhorians: 32 males and 33 females; total population: 124.

 In 1860, Peniki had 25 households.

-On the map of 1863 the village is marked as Penniki, but on the map drawn in 1925, the name Peniki started being used.
+On the map of 1863, the village is marked as Penniki, whereas the name Peniki was used on a map drawn in 1925.

-By 1913 the number of households increased to 35.
+By 1913, the number of households had increased to 35.

 According to the topographic map of 1939, the village had 70 households.

-By ethnic nationality, the overwhelming majority of the village population after the year 1942, were Russians.
-The indigenous population – Izhorians and Ingrians - were deported and repressed by Stalin.
-Presently, however, they are fully assimilated in Russian society.
+After 1942, the overwhelming majority of the village's population were Russians by ethnicity.
+The indigenous population, consisting of Izhorians and Ingrians, was deported and subjected to repression under Stalin.
+Today, however, the remaining population is largely assimilated into Russian society.

 Geography

-The village is located in the northern part of the area near the southern shore of the Gulf of Finland, to the west of the city Lomonosov. and to the east of the village Bolshaya Izhora.
-The distance to the raion center is 9 km.
-It is also 2 kilometers away from the nearest railway station in Bronka.
+The village is located in the northern part of the district, near the southern shore of the Gulf of Finland, west of the city of Lomonosov and east of the village of Bolshaya Izhora.
+It is 9 km from the raion centre and 2 km from the nearest railway station of Bronka.